-Rialto Unified School District, in cooperation with the California Department of Health Services and Education, has a program to allow the District to be reimbursed with Federal Medicaid dollars for selected health services, such as hearing & vision screenings and health assessments, provided to eligible students at school.
+Rialto Unified School District, in collaboration with the California Department of Health Services and Education, participates in the billing option program to be reimbursed with Federal Medicaid dollars for selected health services.
+Services are provided by qualified health service professionals to eligible students under the age of 22.
 In accordance with program policy to receive the Federal dollars, the District must receive authorization to share your student's health services documentation.
-Parents/Guardians will never be billed for these services.
+Parents/ Guardians will never be billed for these services.
 Requested information shall be limited to health services documentation.
+Eligible services may include: Audiology Services, Health and Mental Health Evaluation and Education Assessments, Medical Transportation, Nursing Services, Occupational Therapy, Physical Therapy, Psychology and Counseling, School Health Aide Services, Speech Therapy, and Targeted Case Management.

-Medical Assistance at School EDC 49407
+Medical Assistance at School EC 49407